copenlu/copenlu.github.io/README.md

 This is the deployed website for the CopeNLU research group, built with [Hugo Academic](https://sourcethemes.com/academic).

-If you want to change website content, edit the [Academic Kickstart](https://github.com/copenlu/academic-kickstart) repository.
+If you want to change website content, edit the [CopeNLU clone of the Academic Kickstart](https://github.com/copenlu/academic-kickstart) repository.

 ### Useful Resources